Cari Roccaro

-Cari Elizabeth Onwualu (born July 18, 1994) is an American professional soccer player who plays as a midfielder or defender for the Chicago Stars FC of the National Women's Soccer League (NWSL).
+Cari Elizabeth Onwualu (born July 18, 1994) is an American professional soccer player who plays as a midfielder or defender.

 Roccaro played college soccer for the Notre Dame Fighting Irish and was drafted fifth overall by the Houston Dash in the 2016 NWSL College Draft.
 After two seasons in Houston, she joined the North Carolina Courage, where she won two consecutive NWSL Shields and NWSL Championships.
-She was traded to Angel City FC for its expansion season in 2022 before another trade to Chicago the next year.
+She was traded to Angel City FC for its expansion season in 2022 before another trade to Chicago Stars FC the next year.

 Roccaro represented the United States at the youth international level.
 She helped win the 2012 FIFA U-20 Women's World Cup and also appeared at the 2014 FIFA U-20 Women's World Cup.

 Early life

 Roccaro attended East Islip High School in Islip Terrace, New York, where she played for the Redmen.
 During her senior year, she scored 11 goals with an 11–3–1 record.
 She was named a First Team ESPNHS All-American, a two-time All-American selection by the National Soccer Coaches Association of America and was Long Island Player of the Year.

 Roccaro led the Redmen as team captain as a sophomore, junior, and senior.
 She was named All-League, All-Conference, and All-County as a freshman, junior, and senior and Team MVP as a freshman and senior.
 A highly decorated player, she was named NSCAA All-American as a junior and senior and Parade All-American as a junior.
 She was also named New York Gatorade Player of the Year, Long Island Player of the Year, and New York State Player of the Year as a senior.

 Roccaro played for local club team, Albertson Fury and was a member of the Olympic Development Program (ODP) Region I Team from 2007 to 2010 as well as the Eastern New York state Olympic Development Program (ODP) squad from 2005 to 2010.